BankkRoll/pumpfun-apis/README.md

 - AddOrRemoveItemFromMultipleBookmarksDto
 - AddItemToBookmarkDto

-For more detailed information about the request and response formats for each endpoint, please refer to the [full openapi API specification](/openapi.json)
+For more detailed information about the request and response formats for each endpoint, please refer to the specs